How to Become HIPAA Compliant

 Do not go down one path without the other.

-When you’ve solidified your HIPAA compliance strategy, particularly when working with a CSP, ensure that your team is keeping all involved parties abreast and in communication so that the solution developed protects your organization today and in the future.
+When you've solidified your HIPAA compliance strategy, particularly when working with a CSP, make sure that your team keepings all parties in communication.
+That will ensure that the solution developed protects your organization today — and well into the future.